7 Essentials of a Winning Campaign Fundraising Letter

 2. Donor information.
 The FEC and many states require donors to disclose their name and occupation/employer.
 It can also be helpful for the campaign to keep records of things like phone numbers and emails

-4. Disclaimer.
+5. Disclaimer.
 Always make sure you have the proper and required disclaimer for the office you are seeking on your donation page.
+You also should state that contributions to your campaign are not tax deductible.

 7. Proof Read